olshevski/compose-navigation-reimagined/docs/dialogs.md

 # Dialogs

-If you need to handle a backstack of dialogs in your application, simply add a DialogNavHost to the same composition layer your regular NavHost is placed.
+If you need to handle a backstack of dialogs in your application, simply add a DialogNavHost to the same composition layer where your regular NavHost lives.
 This way you may show and control the backstack of regular screen destination, as well as a second backstack of Dialogs:

 ```kotlin
 @Composable